HIllya51/LunaTranslator/docs/en/guochandamoxing.md

 **Model** https://cloud.baidu.com/doc/WENXINWORKSHOP/s/Fm2vrveyu

 >[!WARNING]
->**API Key** should be generated using Baidu Intelligent Cloud IAM's Access Key and Secret Key to create the BearerToken for the interface, or directly fill in the format `{Access Key}:{Secret Key}` in the **API Key** field.
+>**API Key** should be generated using Baidu Intelligent Cloud IAM's Access Key and Secret Key to create the BearerToken for the interface, or directly fill in the format `Access Key`:`Secret Key` in the **API Key** field.
 Note that this is not the API Key and Secret Key for the old v1 version of Qianfan ModelBuilder; they are not interchangeable.

 == MiniMax